eycastillo/eaglercraftex.github.io/README.md

 ## Contributing

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is open source and available under the MIT License.
-See the main repository for details.